WINTER IN VIENNA – WHAT TO DO

-MERCURE VIENNA FIRST: One good medium-priced accommodation to stay in Vienna is Mercure Vienna First – it was the place, I stayed when I visited Vienna on my last trip.
+- MERCURE VIENNA FIRST: One good medium-priced accommodation to stay in Vienna is Mercure Vienna First.
+It was the place I stayed at when I visited Vienna on my last trip.
 Find out more about that particular hotel by clicking here.

 Vienna is quite safe, though pickpocketing is very common.
 It is good to be aware of your belongings and be attentive.
 Particularly when you visit the Christmas Markets, make sure to watch your belongings super carefully.